matiasbn/luckyseven-project-1/README.md

 truffle test
 ```

-because is likely to get stucked.
+because is likely to get stuck.
 Test every contract by separate.

 ## Libraries